 This article endeavours to define the scope and understanding of liquidated damages across different jurisdictions.
-Generally, law students and legal fraternity in Pakistan identify liquidated damages as a pre-estimated amount of losses agreed upon by the parties in contractual terms, which are paid without requiring proof of actual loss.
-However, such individuals are not aware of the roots of this concept in English law, and the manner in which common law evolved into introducing and adopting liquidated damages.
 This article provides a historical background under English law, and then reviews the contemporary position of the concept of liquidated damages (and other ancillary concepts) in English law.
 This article also provides a review of Sections 73 and 74 of the Contract Act 1872 in an attempt to define the scope of damages under Pakistani law.
 After establishing the jurisprudence of damages, it clarifies the extent of recognition of liquidated damages in Pakistan vis-à-vis English law by the superior courts and the mechanism in which they are calculated and awarded to litigants.

 The conceptual understanding of liquidated damages remains critical to the contracting parties in Pakistan, and its legal controversy has engulfed academics, jurists, and Courts alike.
 This article endeavours to examine this concept from both the English and Pakistani legal perspectives.

 Any discussion on liquidated damages is incomplete, and sometimes inaccurate if its roots are not located in penalty clauses stipulated in penal bonds.
 This is where a promisor agreed with the promisee to payment of penalty without actual proof if a promise was not fulfilled.
 Penalty clauses were important to the English legal regime during the medieval era as such clauses were deemed to be a way of life and were applicable in almost all facets, such as buying of weapons, horses, lands, ships and other forms of business dealings in the era.